Tomb of Jesus: Church of the Holy Sepulchre

 The Church of the Holy Sepulchre is a church in the Christian Quarter of the Old City of Jerusalem.
+Around 135 CE, Emperor Hadrian covered the tomb and erected a Temple of Aphrodite on top that stood until Constantine rediscovered the tomb around 325 CE.
 It contains, according to traditions dating back to the fourth century, the two holiest sites in Christianity: the site where Jesus was crucified, at a place known as Calvary (or Golgotha), and Jesus's empty tomb, where he is believed by Christians to have been buried and resurrected.
 Dale Allison finds “a fair chance” that the church actually marks the location of the burial of Jesus.

-The marble covering protecting the original limestone slab upon which Jesus was thought to have been laid by Joseph of Arimathea was temporarily removed for restoration and cleaning on October 26, 2016.
+Details of the tomb of Jesus have been recovered by archeological research on the Church of the Holy Sepulchre, and many archeologists are in general agreement that this location is likely the location of the tomb of Jesus.
+The Gospel of John and archaeological finds show at least seven corroborations in mundane details with the Church of the Holy Sepulchre such as the location, that it was near a quarry, had a garden (corroborated by Josephus as well), matches with tombs of the time period, etc. The marble covering protecting the original limestone slab -- upon which Jesus was said to have been laid by Joseph of Arimathea -- was temporarily removed for restoration and cleaning on October 26, 2016.
+Physical testing of a mortar layer between the original older limestone tomb and later marble slab, revealed that the original shrine construction around the actual tomb could be securely dated to the time of Constantine, as historical records indicate.

 In the Apocrypha

 Within the apocryphal text known as the Gospel of Peter, the tomb of Jesus is called "Joseph's garden".